How Kiosks can help you save on labour costs Learn more

 Peter Martin – founder of Peach 20/20 – on ‘The State We’re In…And What Do To About It’

-The stats shared by experts throughout the show told the same story of tough times versus optimism:
+The data shared by experts throughout the show told the same story of tough times versus optimism:

 83% of business leaders expect a drop in footfall in the latter half of 2022